sebastien-plutniak/archeoviz/README.md

 2.  using randomly generated data from the “Input data” tab;
 3.  set the `archeoViz` main function’s parameters before running the application.
-4.  through the URL paramteres, when using online instance of `archeoViz`
+4.  through the URL parameters, when using an online instance of `archeoViz`

 ### Loading files through the Input data tab